Audubon Center in Greenwich

 486 Walnut Tree Hill Road, Shelton

-Children of all ages will enjoy a scenic 1 1/2 mile hayride through the Fairview Tree Farm.
-Students can pick their own pumpkin and visit the animals including baby goats, bunnies and chickens.
-Pumpkins and juiceboxes are provided.
-On October weekend nights we offer our famous 17th annual Haunted Hayrides and you can tour our haunted farm on hay wagons for a creepy ride through the spookified trails.
+Children of all ages will enjoy a scenic 1 1/2-mile hayride through the Fairview Tree Farm.
+Students can pick their own pumpkins and visit the animals, including baby goats, bunnies and chickens.
+Pumpkins and juice boxes are provided.
+On October weekend nights, we offer our famous 18th annual Haunted Hayrides and you can tour our haunted farm on hay wagons for a creepy ride through the spookified trails.
 Family owned since 1842.